IITB-Racing/team-wiki/docs/controls/planning.md

 Complexity of method 1 was much higher because for a given set of parameters(alphas), we had to interpolate, generate corresponding velocity profile, get distances between all the waypoints, the divide each distance by the velocity on that points.
 Hence method 2 was used, which gave us very good and satisfactory results.

+#### First lap

+##### How we tried to resolve it

+This was resolved by matching the yellow cones with the closest blue cone out of all the blue cones.
+And if the distance between closest blue cones was more than a certain threshold, no matching was done.

+The velocity profile generated wasn't wrong theoritically.
+After appling
 #### What wasn't going well

 The array receieved by fsds has same index, so matching blue and yellow cones was not a problem.
 In real scenerio, this will not be the case because cones much further ahead can be encountered by pereception and hence this method will not work.